BeanstalkFarms/Beanstalk-Landing/content/posts/path-forward.md

 -------------------------------
 ### Appendix

 _Note: The following was written in the initial Path Forward post before the OTC structure outlined above was ratified by the DAO.
 If the OTC deal does not raise the full $77M, the Barn Raise may proceed in order to recapitalize any remaining liquidity.
-The yield of remaining unsold fungible tokens from the OTC sale can be repurposed for the Barn Raise to fill the remaining liquidity.
-In that case, the vesting schedule and Bean mint distribution defined below would account for both the new fungible token and the BR Pod Line._
+The yield of remaining unsold tokens from the OTC sale can be repurposed for the Barn Raise to fill the remaining liquidity.
+In that case, the vesting schedule and Bean mint distribution defined below would account for both the new token and the BR Pod Line._

 #### Barn Raise Overview